BLCM/bl3mods/Aaron0000/Balands/README.md

 Increased the chance of Evil Lilith dropping from her loot pool to 60% to compensate for the obnoxiously long immunity phase.

 Increased the chance of finding Arms-Race exclusive Legendary gear in the Arms Race chests that are locked behind fights.

+Increased the number of Legendary class mod drops from Trial bosses to three when they would normally drop one.

 Added the Bekah and Superstreamer to Tyreen's Loot Pool, increased the chance of Tyreen dropping from her loot pool to 50%.